Quadrature amplitude modulation for electronic sideband Pound-Drever-Hall laser frequency locking: Theory

+Although these relations are derived under the assumption that only a single I/Q impairment is present at a time, they provide a useful diagnostic upper bound on ESB-induced frequency offsets.
+For an optical cavity linewidth of $\kappa = 2\pi \times 20~\mathrm{kHz}$, a $0.3\%$ RMS I/Q magnitude error $s_{\mathrm{RMS}} $ implies a maximum frequency offset of $\delta/(2\pi) \approx 18~\mathrm{Hz}$, while a $0.3\%$ RMS I/Q phase error $\zeta_{\mathrm{RMS}}$ implies $\delta/(2\pi) \approx 16~\mathrm{Hz}$.
+Drifts in the I/Q impairment amplitudes therefore translate directly into drifts of the locked frequency offset.
+Such offsets are significant when interrogating ultranarrow optical clock transitions, whose natural linewidths are typically in the millihertz to tens-of-millihertz range~\cite{Rosenband2007,Porsev2004,Muniz2021,Dolde2025,Nicholson2015,Takamoto2003,Derevianko2011}.

-\section{Other Practical considerations}
+\subsection{Other practical considerations}

-Passband bandwidth limitations on the quadrature modulator or the baseband signal generator can distort the generated phase-modulated rf signal, especially when $\beta_m$ and $\Omega_m$ are large.
-The theoretically optimal $\beta_m=\beta_{\textrm{opt}}=1.01$ rad for ESB locking is a rather large phase modulation index.
-Large modulation frequencies $\Omega_m$ in the HF rf range are desirable in PDH locking schemes for better signal-to-noise ratio (arising from suppressed $1/f$ noise at these frequencies).
+Passband bandwidth limitations in the quadrature modulator and baseband signal chain can distort the generated phase-modulated rf waveform, particularly when the phase-modulation index $\beta_m$ and modulation frequency $\Omega_m$ are large.
+This is relevant for ESB locking because the theoretically optimal modulation index, $\beta_m=\beta_{\mathrm{opt}}=1.01~\mathrm{rad}$, is relatively large.
+In addition, large modulation frequencies $\Omega_m$ (typically in the HF range) are desirable in PDH locking to improve signal-to-noise ratio by operating above dominant $1/f$ technical noise.

-In standard PDH locking, the EOM bandwidth is the passband bandwidth, which is in the super high frequency (SHF) rf range and hence the effect of the passband bandwidth on the PDH error signal is largely inconsequential.
-This is, however, not the case for ESB locking as quadrature modulator baseband bandwidths are not many orders of magnitude greater than the large modulation frequencies typically favored in PDH locking.
+In standard PDH locking, the EOM itself defines the relevant passband, which is typically in the super high frequency (SHF) range; consequently, passband limitations are usually negligible for the PDH error signal.
+This is not necessarily true for ESB locking, where the effective passband is often set by the quadrature modulator baseband bandwidth and associated analog front-end, which may be comparable to (rather than far above) the desired $\Omega_m$.

-A small passband truncates the higher-order sidebands generated during phase modulation.
-In addition, any gain ripple and phase dispersion in the passband distorts the strict amplitude and phase relationships between the lower-order sidebands.
-These effects introduce I/Q magnitude and phase errors that lead to residual amplitude modulation (RAM).
-RAM in EOMs is known to be detrimental for PDH locking~\cite{Thorpe:08, Shi2018, Gillot2022} as it manifests itself as a DC offset in the PDH error signal (a non-zero ESO), which can drift.
-Therefore, a large passband bandwidth with low passband ripple and phase dispersion is desirable.
+A limited passband can truncate higher-order sidebands generated during phase modulation.
+Moreover, gain ripple and phase dispersion across the passband distort the amplitude and phase relationships among the lower-order sidebands.
+These distortions appear as I/Q magnitude and phase errors and can lead to parasitic frequency offsets.
+This is similar to residual amplitude modulation (RAM) which is known to be detrimental in PDH locking~\cite{Thorpe:08,Shi2018,Gillot2022} because it manifests as a DC offset in the demodulated error signal that can drift in time.
+For this reason, a wide passband with low gain ripple and minimal phase dispersion is desirable.